opengauss-mirror/Plugin/contrib/datavec/README.md

 ## Hosted Postgres

-pgvector is available on [these providers](https://github.com/pgvector/pgvector/issues/54).
+datavec is available on [these providers](https://github.com/datavec/datavec/issues/54).

 To request a new extension on other providers:

 - Google Cloud SQL - vote or comment on [this page](https://issuetracker.google.com/issues/265172065)
-- DigitalOcean Managed Databases - vote or comment on [this page](https://ideas.digitalocean.com/managed-database/p/pgvector-extension-for-postgresql)
+- DigitalOcean Managed Databases - vote or comment on [this page](https://ideas.digitalocean.com/managed-database/p/datavec-extension-for-postgresql)
 - Heroku Postgres - vote or comment on [this page](https://github.com/heroku/roadmap/issues/156)

 ## Upgrading